 - The refrigerant (a gas) is compressed by the compressor: its pressure and temperature increase.

-- The refrigerant then circulates through the coils inside the fridge: as pressure lowers and the liquid evaporates into a gas, heat is absorbed by the refrigerant (cooling down the air of the fridge).
+- The refrigerant then circulates through the coils inside the fridge: as pressure lowers and the liquid evaporates into a gas, heat is absorbed by the refrigerant (cooling down the air in the fridge).
 Just like the propane tank analogy!

 - The refrigerant goes back to the compressor and the cycle starts all over again.